Purely inseparable Richelot isogenies: Explicit constructions for purely inseparable Richelot isogenies

 The entries for Frobenius and Verschiebung are self-explanatory.

-We see that for each pair $(A,B)$, we can account for $60$ distinct Richelot isogenies, the number given by Theorem~\ref{T:main}. \end{proof}
+We see that for each pair $(I_1,I_2)$ we can account for $60$ distinct Richelot isogenies, the number given by Theorem~\ref{T:main}. \end{proof}

-\begin{theorem} Let $A$ be a nonzero elements of~$k$, and let $C_1$ and~$C_2$ be the curves given by $y^2 + y = A^2(x^5 + x^3)$ and $v^2 + v = u^5$, respectively.
-Then up to isomorphism, there are $12$ Richelot isogenies from the Jacobian of $C_1$ to the Jacobian of $C_2$ coming from the dihedral construction, and these account for all of the Richelot isogenies from the Jacobian of $C_1$ to the Jacobian of~$C_2$. \end{theorem}
+\begin{theorem} Let $C_1$ and~$C_2$ be supersingular genus-$2$ curves over $k$ with supersingular invariants $I_1\neq 0$ and $I_2 = 0$, respectively.
+Then up to isomorphism, there are $12$ Richelot isogenies from $C_1$ to $C_2$ coming from the dihedral construction, and these account for all of the Richelot isogenies from $C_1$ to~$C_2$. \end{theorem}